 - Do you have pets that could scratch the floor?

-- Whats sorts of things might you accidentally spill on it?
+- What sorts of things might you accidentally spill on it?

 - The frequency of accidental spills.

 Floating floors are easy to install, durable and come in a range of colours.
 Bamboo, timber veneer and vinyl will all work well in a kitchen.
 Beware of cheap veneer flooring as they will split and peel.

 Linoleum is cheap, available in a variety of colours and effects and is easy to clean.
-It rolls easily over any flat surface, therefore, it is still a common choice in kitchen flooring.
-It can damage easily if you frequently wear heavy solid shoes or drop heavy items, if care is taken, and a high quality product is chosen, it will last as long as your kitchen.
+It rolls easily over any flat surface, therefore, it is still a common choice for kitchen flooring.
+While damage can happen easily if you frequently wear heavy solid shoes or drop heavy items, if care is taken, and a high quality product is chosen, it will last as long as your kitchen.

 Timber that has been sealed with a two-pack polyurethane provides a beautiful, hardwearing and easily cleanable finish for your kitchen floor.
 Timber is a natural product and will sit well with any colour scheme.
 It will never date and can be stained or given a different level of gloss coating if you need a fresh look.

 Granite, Marble and Slate Flooring

-As with benchtops, granite flooring can be quite porous and needs to be sealed, however it gives a unique look.
+As with benchtops, granite flooring can be quite porous and needs to be sealed, however, it gives a unique look.
 For a kitchen floor, it is good to bear in mind that natural stone is hard.
 Consequently, items dropped on stone floors rarely survive.

 Concrete floors have a unique look, especially if polished and then coated.
 You can also “wash” the floor for all sorts of different finishes.
-Concrete floors are generally very hard wearing and easy to clean if they have been sealed properly.
+Furthermore, concrete floors are generally very hard wearing and easy to clean if they have been sealed properly.

 Tiles are a common kitchen flooring solution.
 They come in a range of styles, finishes, effects and materials.
 Tiles are easy to clean, durable and easily matched to virtually any colour scheme.